The following projects were kicked off or completed during the 2020 calendar year.

-- Removed surfaced-mounted phone wire (tacked-on by the cable company’s installer) and pulled new Cat 5e cable (in-wall, via existing conduit) to a new phone plate.
+- Removed surfaced-mounted phone wire (tacked-on by the cable company’s installer) and pulled new Cat 5e cable (in-wall, via an existing conduit) to a new phone plate.
 The wire is now routed to the basement network panel.
-While an analog cordless is in-use now, this protects for a future upgrade to a VoIP handset (or network jack).
+While an analog cordless is in use now, this protects for a future upgrade to a VoIP handset (or network jack).

 - Replaced the single-gang box behind the lobby desk with a dual-gang box that includes built-in USB charging ports.
 Corrected a wiring issue.

 - Upgraded the front desk PC with a solid state disk (SSD), re-imaged with a fresh installation of Windows 10.
-Replaced the existing small LCD (15 inch?) monitor with a 24 inch widescreen model.
+Replaced the existing small LCD (15-inch?) monitor with a 24-inch widescreen model.
 Replaced the keyboard and mouse.
 Added a battery backup (UPS), shared by the PC and audio system.
-Because of this, music and paging is still possible during a short-term power outage.
+Because of this, music and paging are still possible during a short-term power outage.

 Other Projects: Club House Exterior

 - Combined soffit light circuits and added an automatic timer (to turn on at dusk).

 - Separated the front LED flood light from the soffit light circuits to allow independent control.